Christina's Cucina

 I always try to credit each recipe I share because it gives the reader a sense of background on the recipe and it’s just the right thing to do.
 Whether it was something my Nonna made and passed down to her daughters, a recipe I created from one I had at a restaurant, or one I’ve been using from a favorite cookbook, I will almost always credit a source with “credit…”, “adapted from…”, or “inspired by…”.

 To add insult to injury, the food styling with pink china teacups was the same, too.
 She also had a photo on how to use a straw to make the hole for the string for the teabag, identical to Cathy’s.
-Not only did she deny that she’d seen it, but she gave credit to two other bloggers, and to this day, has never changed a thing.
+Not only did she deny that she’d seen it, but for some reason, she gave credit to two other bloggers, and to this day, has never changed a thing.

 She Paused 4 Thought Chai cookies

 My point: I see things like this EVERY.
 SINGLE.
 DAY.
-Most readers never question the source of a recipe, and why should they if they have no idea that this is going on?
+Most readers never question knowing the source of a recipe, and why should they if they have no idea that this is going on?

 I asked my Facebook readers about recipe searching the other day, and out of hundreds of responses, only one reader stated that she actually considered whether the recipe was the author’s own work.